PRProd/HA-Firemote/README.md

      - Set up the Home Assistant [Apple TV Integration](https://www.home-assistant.io/integrations/apple_tv) and connect it to your device.
 This will create a "Media Player" entity, and a "Remote" entity automatically.
    - Roku Users
      - Set up the Home Assistant [Roku Integration](https://www.home-assistant.io/integrations/roku) and connect it to your device.
 This will create a "Media Player" entity, a "Remote" entity, and multiple others as well.
-1. Click on HACS and select Frontend
+1. Click on the HACS sidebar option, then type "Firemote Card" into the search bar
-1. In the lower right-hand corner, click the "+ EXPLORE & DOWNLOAD REPOSITORIES" button
-1. Search for, and click on "Firemote Card" then click the **DOWNLOAD** button in the lower right-hand corner
+1. Use the 3 dots on the right side of the search result to select **Download** or click on the search result then tap the DOWNLOAD button in the lower right.
 1. You will be prompted to reload your browser.
 Click the **RELOAD** button to continue

 ## OR Install Manually
-1. Turn on ADB/USB debugging on your Amazon, onn., Shield, Xiaomi, Chromecast, or Android TV device - [Video Tutorial](https://www.youtube.com/watch?v=XL7neKn1d-Y)
+1. Turn on ADB/USB/Network debugging on your Amazon, onn., Shield, Xiaomi, Chromecast, or Android TV device - [Video Tutorial](https://www.youtube.com/watch?v=XL7neKn1d-Y)
+    - For NVIDIA Shield users, be sure to turn on **Network debugging** (not shown in the video)
     - (does not apply to Apple TV or Roku users)
 1. Connect your device to Home Assistant:
    - Amazon, Chromecast, Shield, onn., Xiaomi, or Android TV users: